ncatlin/rgat/readme.md

 Run, save and load traces from the file menu.
 Other functionality should be reasonably self explanatory from the other menus.

-run from the command line with -h to get a list of command line options
+run from the command line with -h to get a list of command line options.
+Ctrl-C will force rgat to save everything it has so far and quit.

 Graph navigation is intended to be similar to Google Earth: drag it with the mouse and zoom with the scroll wheel.
 Num pad 7,8,1 and 2 allow finer grained zoom control.